-One of Iceland's best kept secrets is undoubtedly the country's north-west corner, Experience the peace and quiet of the area known as the Westfjords.
+One of Iceland's best-kept secrets is undoubtedly the country's northwest corner, named the Westfjords.

-Isolation has preserved the region in relatively unspoiled wilderness.
-Largely uninhabited, Iceland's Westfjords are frequently distinguished by travel guides as a destination of excellence, and are a must-see for any serious explorer.
+Isolation and sparse population have preserved the unspoiled nature of the Westfjords and Icelandic folklore culture.
+Travel guides frequently designate the Westfjords as a destination of excellence, and they are certainly a must-see for any serious explorer.

-The Westfjords are a true Icelandic wilderness, and are undoubtedly the ideal place for spotting birds, arctic foxes and other unique fauna in their natural habitats and exploring the dainty sub-arctic flora of Iceland.
+The Westfjords peninsula is a true Icelandic wilderness area and undoubtedly the ideal place for spotting birds and arctic foxes in their natural habitats and exploring the dainty sub-arctic flora of Iceland.

 Tradition and heritage play a large role in the region's culture.
 The strong relation to the ocean is evident in the regional cuisine and folklore is as much alive in the Westfjords as anywhere else in Iceland.
-The museums in the Westfjords are known for their creative approach, with museums dedicated to sorcery and witchcraft, as well as monsters and creatures from the sea.
+The museums in the Westfjords are known for their creative approach, with museums dedicated to sorcery and witchcraft, everyday things, and monsters and creatures from the sea.

 Despite being a remote region of Iceland, the Westfjords are quite accessible.
-There are two daily flights to Ísafjörður, the Westfjord's largest town, available all year round.
+There are daily flights to Ísafjörður, the Westfjord's largest town, available all year round.
 Public transport is also available year-round, but please be aware of seasonal changes.
 Driving allows more flexibility while exploring the region.
 The distance between Reykjavík and Ísafjörður is 455 km on a paved road.
-Please note that all the roads in the Westfjords are not paved, but still drivable and safe, especially by exercising caution.
-Bus trips are available from Reykjavík to Hólmavík all year and between Hólmavík and Ísafjörður in the summer.
+Please note that some roads in the Westfjords are gravel roads that require more caution when driving.
+A car ferry from Stykkishólmur to Brjánslækur on the south side of the Westfjords operates daily throughout the year.